 Studies the responsibilities of public officials and citizens together with the social responsibilities of states.
 Political issues with ethical ramifications will be treated, such as: corruption in government, capital punishment, the congressional code of ethics, espionage, legalized abortion, tax evasion, civil disobedience, and others.
 Emphasis is on the case study approach.
-(Concentration: political theory and methodology.) - three semester hours
+(Concentration: political theory and methodology.)

-POL 338 The Politics of Church and State (SS)
+POL 338The Politics of Church and State (SS)